- Complexity in tax-effect accounting and consolidations can present a challenge for many corporate accounting professionals

 When Tony Lyle arrived in New Zealand ten years ago, the corporate tax environment was in flux.
 A number of high-profile tax avoidance cases were facing court - which saw corporations change their attitude towards tax and compliance, paving the way for how corporate tax is handled today.

-Ahead of his presentation at the 2019 NZ Accounting Conference this November, we speak with Tony Lyle CA, Partner at PwC, about his strategies for successful management of complexity in tax-effect accounting, as well as best practices for preparing consolidated accounts.
+We speak with Tony Lyle CA, Partner at PwC, about his strategies for successful management of complexity in tax-effect accounting, as well as best practices for preparing consolidated accounts.

 The challenges of complexity

 A principal source of complexity in preparation of consolidated accounts is the overlay of tax and accounting principles.
 This can double the regulations and standards that organisations need to comply with and Tony is familiar with the challenge of navigating multiple layers of compliance.

 "There is tax legislation, which is a couple of thick books.
 This is overlaid by accounting standards, which are also thick books.
 The challenge is negotiating this, and you need to ask questions like 'What's the tax position that's being considered, and what's the appropriate outcome in the accounting standards?'
 Making sense of it all can be quite complicated," Tony says.

 Tony says the sheer complexity of these processes and requirements creates common problem areas most corporate tax accountants and financial statement preparers are familiar with.

 "Because it's so complex, there are often mechanical mistakes in the way you put together your calculations or work papers, for example.
 An additional element is time pressure.
 Often the work that's done for financial statements on tax is the last piece of the puzzle, and people are waiting on you before being able to publish the statement.
 This increases risk," he says.